PFython/cleverdict/README.md

     >>> x.to_dict()
     {'name': 'Percival'}

 You can export to JSON with `.to_json()` but be aware that your nested values/objects will not be touched, and must therefore be capable of being serialised to JSON individually.
-If they're not essential to your output, you can simply add the  `ignore=` argument to exclude them entirely:
+If they're not essential to your output, you can simply add the  `ignore=` (or `exclude=`) argument to exclude them entirely:

     >>> x.to_json()
     '{\n    "name": "Percival"\n}'